cloudmesh/cloudmesh-mpi/doc/chapters/mpi.md

 > comm.send(buf, source, tag, status)
 > ```

-In this case, `buf` can specify the location for the recived data to be stored.Additionally, `source`and`tag` can specify the desired source and tag of the data to be received.
+In this case, `buf` can specify the location for the received data to be stored.
+Additionally, `source` and `tag` can specify the desired source and tag of the data to be received.
 They can also be set to `MPI.ANY_SOURCE` and `MPI.ANY_TAG`, or be left unspecified.